M0ther0fGingers/Home_Sales/README.md

  - Using the dataframe with a temporary view, it took 1.31 seconds to create the final table.
  - Using the cached data, it took .62 seconds to create the same table.
  - Using the parquet partioned data, it took 1.78 seconds to create the same table.
  - The cached data was by far the most effecient.
+It ran 1.16 seconds faster than the partitioned data.
+If this were a very large data set, that 1.16 seconds would be proportionally larger.

 ## Code Development source
  - This code was developed using Bootcamp lessons and classroom demonstration videos.